 The Broke Life

-Quite a few pieces caught my eye, but as I later remarked to Michael:
+Quite a few pieces caught my eye, but as I later remarked:

 Apparently, we’re much too poor to be sophisticated.